samgriesemer/vim-roam/README.md

 Since vim-roam's backlink graph will index the link name as-is, the filename must first be transformed into the link text before querying backlink results.
 The `roam_file2link` function will do this automatically when set.
-When the links and filenames are the same, you don't need to worry about this option.
+When the links use filenames directly, you don't need to worry about this option.

 ## Working with `wiki.vim`